jclerc/greenspot/CONTRIBUTING.md

 ### JavaScript

-ES6 is used (and converted to ES5 using Babel) is our project.
+ES6 is used (and converted to ES5 using Babel) in our project.
 We use the general coding conventions, as defined [here](http://www.w3schools.com/js/js_conventions.asp).